darrenmeehan/get-photos-lambda/README.md

-# register-on-upload
+# get-photos-lambda

-Simple AWS Lambda to document sent images in a DB.
+AWS Lambda to retrieves images from Photos DB.

+It is intended for this to integration an HTTP API with DynamoDB.

 ## Test